TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Integrated.md

 ```

-**[Note]**
+> **[Note]**
+>

-The Tuya Smart sdk solely supports the platform of armeabi-v7a and x86 architecture by default.
+> * The Tuya Smart sdk solely supports the platform of armeabi-v7a architecture by default.
 Developer may refer to the [GitHub](https://github.com/TuyaInc/tuyasmart_home_android_sdk/tree/master/so_libs) if you need other platforms.
+> * After version 3.10.0, the so libraries of armeabi-v7a, arm64-v8a, armeabi, x86, x86_64 platforms have been integrated into sdk.
+Please remove the relevant so-banks of sdk manually placed in the local, and use the default provided by sdk.

 ### (3) Integrated security image